GOST-UA/lora_device_lib/doc/technical_overview.md

     - Clock cycles may be wasted blocking
     - RX windows may be missed

-## Channel Schedule / Hopping Algorithm
+## Upstream Channel Schedule Algorithm

-### Data

-LDL implements the following algorithm for data messages:
+LDL implements the following algorithm for selecting an upstream channel:

 - Let `B` be a set of all bands for the current region.
 - Let `b` be a subset of B where the band is ready to be used:
 - Let `f` be a set of frequencies that belong to bands in `b` which are not masked and which support the current datarate setting:
 - Let `s` be a randomly selected frequency from `f`